Chavezjune/juneteeth-/RoughGenerator.md

 ## Persisting Shapes

 The *drawable* object is serializable.
-So, you can store these generated shapes as JSON in a file/database.
+You can store these generated shapes as JSON in a file/database.
 ```javascript
 let rect = generator.rectangle(10, 10, 100, 100);
 store(JSON.stringify(rect));